-(3) Section 12 of the Airports Company Act, 1993 (Act No. 44 of 1993) is hereby amended by the substitution for subsection (1) of the following subsection:

-"(1) The company shall not levy any airport charge at any company airport [unless it is in possession of a valid written permission thereto] except in accordance with a price control approved and published in terms of the Economic 10 Regulation of Transport Act, 2020.".

-(4) Section 13 of the Airports Company Act, 1993 (Act No. 44 of 1993) is hereby amended by the substitution for subsections (1) and (2) of the following subsections:

-"(1) If the company has indicated in a business plan contemplated in section (7) that it intends to close or sell any aerodrome mentioned in section 6(1)(a) or to 15 terminate or substantially curtail a relevant activity which was carried on by the Department or any person on behalf of the Department immediately prior to the transfer date at such aerodrome, the company shall at the same time as it submits such business plan to the Shareholding Minister in terms of section 7, submit a copy thereof to the [Committee] Minister.
+- (3) Section 12 of the Airports Company Act, 1993 (Act No. 44 of 1993) is hereby amended by the substitution for subsection (1) of the following subsection: - "(1) The company shall not levy any airport charge at any company airport [unless it is in possession of a valid written permission thereto] except in accordance with a price control approved and published in terms of the Economic Regulation of Transport Act, 2020.". - (4) Section 13 of the Airports Company Act, 1993 (Act No. 44 of 1993) is hereby amended by the substitution for subsections (1) and (2) of the following subsections: - "(1) When the company intends- - (a) to close or sell any aerodrome contemplated in section 6(1)(a); or - (b) to terminate or substantially curtail a relevant activity which was performed by the Department or any person on behalf of the Department immediately prior to the transfer date at any such aerodrome, the company shall give written notice to the Minister of that intention and at the same time submit a copy of the notice to the [Committee] Regulator.".

-(2) The [Committee] Minister-

-- (a) shall consider and evaluate the implications of the intended action of the company mentioned in subsection (1) for- - (i) the transport system of the Republic; - (ii) the users of the said aerodrome or relevant activity; - (iii) the community or region which the said aerodrome serves; and - (iv) any other affected institution or person; and - (b) [make recommendations to the Minister] may request advice from the Transport Economic Regulator, in terms of the Economic Regulation of Transport Act, 2020, regarding any action [which he] that the Minister may 30 take in terms of subsection (3) or (4).".

-(5) Section 14 of the Airports Company Act, 1993 (Act No. 44 of 1993) is hereby amended by the substitution for subsection (1) of the following subsection:

-"Any person who feels aggrieved by the failure of the company to comply with any provision of section 5(2) or 12(1) [or (12)] may [lodge with the Committee a 35 complaint, which shall be accompanied by proof of the failure] file a complaint with the Transport Economic Regulator in terms of section 16 of the Economic Regulation of Transport Act, 2020.".

-(6) The Airports Company Act, 1993 (Act No. 44 of 1993) is hereby amended by the deletion of sections 5(2)(e) and (f), 11, 12(2) to (12), and 14(2) to (4).
+- (2) The [Committee] Minister [shall]- - (a) shall consider and evaluate the implications of the intended action of the company mentioned in subsection (1) for- - (i) the transport system of the Republic; - (ii) the users of the said aerodrome or relevant activity: - (iii) the community or region which the said aerodrome serves; and - (iv) any other affected institution or person; and - [make recommendations to the Minister] may request advice from the Transport Economic Regulator, in terms of the Economic Regulation of Transport Act, 2020, regarding any action [which he] that the Minister may 25 take in terms of subsection (3) or (4).". - (5) Section 14 of the Airports Company Act, 1993 (Act No. 44 of 1993) is hereby amended by the substitution for subsection (1) of the following subsection: - "Any person who feels aggrieved by the failure of the company to comply with any provision of section 5(2) or 12(1) [or (12)] may [lodge with the Committee a 30 complaint, which shall be accompanied by proof of the failure] file a complaint with the Transport Economic Regulator in terms of section 16 of the Economic Regulation of Transport Act, 2020.". - (6) The Airports Company Act, 1993 (Act No. 44 of 1993) is hereby amended by the deletion of sections 5(2)(e) and (f), 11, 12(2) to (12), and 14(2) to (4).
+35